Translated by Tomoka Aono

 3. Kappabashi Dougu Street: Plastic Food Samples and Kitchenware

 Kappabashi Dougu Street is a shopping street where kitchenware and appliances to cook Japanese food are available.
 The quality of kitchenware is very high, which attracts cooks from all over Japan and the world seeking custom-made knives and pots.

-You can also find the high quality food samples that are displayed at restaurants throughout Japan here too.
-If you like Japanese food, you may want to take a look the kitchenware used by Japanese cooks.
+You can also find the high-quality food samples that are displayed at restaurants throughout Japan here too.
+If you like Japanese food, you may want to take a look at the kitchenware used by Japanese cooks.

 4. Asakusa Hanayashiki: The Oldest Amusement Park in Japan